-The Epic Highs & Lows of Shia LaBeouf's Journey in Hollywood & Beyond
+Shia LaBeouf's Epic Highs and Lows in Hollywood and Beyond

 "My outright disrespect for authority is problematic to say the least, and completely destructive to say the worst.
 It is a new low.
 A low I hope is a bottom.
 I have been struggling with addiction publicly for far too long, and I am actively taking steps toward securing my sobriety and hope I can be forgiven for my mistakes."

-He went to the Toronto International Film Festival in September for the premiere of Borg vs. McEnroe, and in October he pleaded guilty to disorderly conduct and obstruction.
+He went to the Toronto International Film Festival in September 2017 for the premiere of Borg vs. McEnroe, and that October he pleaded guilty to disorderly conduct and obstruction.
 He was sentenced to a year of probation, as well as ordered to undergo a drug and alcohol evaluation and get anger management counseling.

-LaBeouf has since kept up with posting updates about "He Will Not Divide Us" on social media, but otherwise... he seems to be taking recovery seriously.
-As in, he actually went to rehab.
-And, after preparing for the interview with his therapist, now he's talking about the many highs and lows—and last summer's low in particular—that he's experienced in what, at 31, has already been a really long career.
+LaBeouf continued to post updates about "He Will Not Divide Us" on social media, and he also seemed to be taking recovery seriously, actually going to rehab.
+And, after preparing for the Esquire interview with his therapist, he opened up about the many highs and lows—and his low in Savannah in particular—that he had experienced in what had already been a really long career.

 Matthew Brookes/Esquire

-"I f--ked up," he says simply in a sweeping Esquire cover story.
+"I f--ked up," he said simply in the sweeping Esquire cover story.
 The rest?
 Not so simple, though he at least seems to be in earnest about wanting to move forward without further trouble.
 He's also sort-of promoting Borg vs. McEnroe, in which he plays the volatile tennis star John McEnroe.
 (For the record, LaBeouf hates tennis, calling it an "elitist sport.")

 Referring to himself as a "buffoon" with no method to his madness, he told the magazine, "I've got to look at my failures in the face for a while.
 I need to take ownership of my shit and clean up my side of the street a bit before I can go out there and work again, so I'm trying to stay creative and learn from my mistakes.
 I've been falling forward for a long time.
 Most of my life.
 The truth is, in my desperation, I lost the plot."